Icky Thump: Music and lyrics

+The album artwork features Jack and Meg dressed as Pearlies, which is a traditional Cockney outfit somewhat contrary to the Northern dialect of the title.
 In the liner notes of Icky Thump, "Electra" is thanked on the second line, just after God.
-According to Ben Blackwell, Jack White's nephew, this is not directed towards the radio DJ, Electra, but to a pet Jack and Meg White used to have.
+According to Ben Blackwell, Jack's nephew, this is not directed towards the radio DJ, Electra, but to a pet Jack and drummer Meg White used to have.
+The liner notes also thank Gene Krupa, Mitch Mitchell (Jack's personal favorite drummer), Buddy Rich, John Bonham, Louie Bellson, and Karen Elson (as well as their daughter, Scarlett) among many others.
+The album is dedicated to Jack's father.